 Many Slovakians were angered by the film, which they believed hurt the image of their country.
-Roth, however, stated that Hostel was a criticism of the behaviour of American tourists.
+Roth, however, stated that Hostel was a criticism of the behavior of American tourists.

 "Americans do not even know that this country exists.
 My film is not a geographical work but aims to show Americans' ignorance of the world around them," Roth told the BBC.

-Much like The Hunger Games, people really responded to the high-concept franchise: The first film, which had just a $3 (£2.4) million dollar budget, earned back 10 times that its first weekend at the box office, making its sequels inevitable.
-Further expanding the universe of The Purge is a spin-off TV series, which just aired its second season on Amazon Prime The next film, titled Purge and allegedly the last, is slated to hit cinemas July 10, 2020.
+Much like The Hunger Games, people really responded to the high-concept franchise: The first film, which had just a $3 million dollar budget, earned back 10 times that its first weekend at the box office, making its sequels inevitable.
+Further expanding the universe of The Purge is a spin-off TV series, which just aired its second season on USA Network.
+The next film, titled Purge and allegedly the last, is slated to hit theaters in July 10, 2020.